chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     UI components of android applications like **[Activity](https://www.geeksforgeeks.org/activity-lifecycle-in-android-with-demo-app/)** and **[Fragments](https://www.geeksforgeeks.org/introduction-fragments-android/)** use an oject **CursorLoader** to send query requests to **ContentResolver.** The ContentResolver object sends requests (like create, read, update, and delete) to the **ContentProvider** as a client.
 After receiving a request, ContentProvider process it and returns the desired result.

-- **Does a service run in the background thread ?**
+- **Does a service run in the background thread**

     A service runs **in the main thread of its hosting process**; the service does not create its own thread and does not run in a separate process unless you specify otherwise.
 You should run any blocking operations on a separate thread within the service to avoid Application Not Responding (ANR) errors.

-- **What are broadcast receivers ?**
+- **What are broadcast receivers**

-    - Normal Broadcast
-        - Broadcast Receivers simply respond to broadcast messages from other applications or from the system itself.
+    Broadcast Receivers simply respond to broadcast messages from other applications or from the system itself.
 These messages are sometimes called events.
 For example, applications can also initiate broadcasts to let other applications know that some data has been downloaded to the device and is available for them to use, so this is the broadcast receiver who will intercept this communication and will initiate appropriate action.

+    - Normal Broadcast
         - Declaring Broadcast in the manifest file will work in the various situation but in certain cinario it's not an appropriate solution.
             - For E.g Assume you had to read OTP from msg which had been sent on your device.
 It's work is to read it and recognise the incomming OTP but if app is not in forgroud in that app will receive the OTP as it is declared in the manifest file which is wrong.
 Instead of declaring it in the manifest declare in the code.